 It would be a euphemism to say that the balance between public interest and scientific integrity has not quite been kept in this case.
 I will try to take the claims made in the article at face value, although the research paper2 does not make them as shamelessly.
 But since the first author (David Puts) was interviewed for it and is certainly more than happy with the coverage, I think it is fair to proceed in that way.

 It is easy to overlook just how bold such a claim is.
 If it were true, it would mean that there exists an empirical method to conclusively access the causes responsible for the emergence of a very specific human feature.
 Keeping this in mind, let us investigate how one could possibly get there.

 First, we should think a little about what “emergence of a specific human feature” actually means.
 As we know, natural evolution, is a continuous phenomenon, driven by permanent mutations and selection.
 Delimiting and explaining a specific evolutionary change means knowing three things:

 - What was there before (a primate we evolved from and which had another type of male voice)

 - What is there afterwards (humans and the specificities of the males’ voices)

-- Whic factors were driving the transition from one state to the other (environmental, sexual, social, factors favouring the current deep voices).
+- Which factors were driving the transition from one state to the other (environmental, sexual, social, factors favouring the current deep voices).

 Curiously, the study in question claims to address both last points without any knowledge of the first one, to identify the causes of some change, without having any idea of what that change actually was.3

-We can believe in such an epistemological miracle for a second.
+We can try to believe such an epistemological miracle for a second.
 How did the study uncover the driving forces behind male’s deep voices?
 By having a bunch of 19-year-old American kids assess voice recordings of a bunch of 20-year-old American kids.4

 Unfortunately, quite a few stunning extrapolations are still necessary to conclude anything about the evolution of men’s voices from this dataset: